Top Scottsdale Guided & DIY Tours

 FLAVORS OF SCOTTSDALE

 Take a handful of Scottsdale’s buzziest restaurants out for a test drive on an Old Town culinary tour.
 Each three-hour walking tour includes small bites and beverages at five to six different restaurants.
-A Taste of Old Town Scottsdale offers lunch, happy hour and progressive dinner tours, while Taste it Food Tours offers a lunchtime trolley food tour and a Sunday evening foodie feast.
+A Taste of Old Town Scottsdale offers lunch, happy hour and progressive dinner tours.
 No matter how you slice it, these are the tastiest walking tours in Scottsdale!

 SPECTACULAR PUBLIC ART